-In this article, we review the O2 Big Bundles tariff.
-We’ll start by looking at the full range of bundles available.
-We’ll then compare the Big Bundles to key alternatives available from other mobile networks (e.g. to giffgaff goodybags).
-We’ll then look at the coverage on O2 and at how you can keep an existing phone number when moving to Big Bundles.
+In this article, we’ll review O2’s Pay As You Go service and the Big Bundles that are available on it.
+We’ll start by looking at the price plans and features available, before comparing O2’s Big Bundles to those available on other networks.
+Finally, we’ll look at the coverage on O2 and how you can keep your current phone number when moving to the service.

 - 1 Bundles & Pricing